 Quantity of fuel wood that is consumed in the baseline scenario during the monitoring period has been examined by the Baseline Field Test.
-As this is the first issuance of the crediting period 2, the PP conducted KPT on the baseline stoves.
-A total of 127 surveys were conducted.
+As this is the second issuance of the crediting period 2, the PP conducted KPT on the baseline stoves.
+A total of 128 surveys were conducted, out of which one participant didn't respond.
 Prior to the analysis, outliers were examined to check for potential mistakes in data recording.
 Eight outliers were identified which were not in the range of 1.5 times the IQR from the first and third quartile.

-In order to fulfil the precision requirements of 90/10 of the methodology for an 'Independent' sample and in view of the variability of the fuel consumption data reported, over 119 HHs were enrolled for the Baseline KPT.
+In order to fulfil the precision requirements of 90/10 of the methodology for an 'Independent' sample and in view of the variability of the fuel consumption data reported, 119 HHs were enrolled for the Baseline KPT.

 Applying 90/10 Precision rule on test results

 n 119

 Avg 0.204

 Median 0.20

 Std.
 Dev.
 0.05

 90% Confidence Interval (2-sided) 0.01

 Lower 90% (2-sided) 0.20

-Precision (2-sided) 4.6%
+Precision (2-sided) 4.1%

 90/10 Rule Met?
 YES